Equality Objectives

 Students are more understanding of diversity and value difference

-PSHE including gatherings, Tutor Time
+PSHE including assemblies, Tutor Time, Pride festival

 Increased understanding of selves and each other